Sheriff officers do the same job as bailiffs in England and Wales but have far fewer powers than bailiffs.

 Can a sheriff officer remove a violent partner from the home

-A sheriff officer can enforce a court order to remove a violent partner from the home.
+A sheriff officer can remove a violent partner from the home.
+This is likely to be done with the police.

 Complaints about sheriff officers

-If you are not happy with the reply from the firm or don’t wish to complain to the officer or her/his employers you may make a written complaint to the Sheriff Principal who can arrange for an investigation to be carried out.
+If you are not happy with the reply from the firm or you don’t want to complain to the officer or their employers you may make a written complaint to the Sheriff Principal.
+They can arrange for an investigation to be carried out.
 The Sheriff Principal can be contacted through the sheriff clerk at the local sheriff court.

 You can also complain to the Society of Messengers-at-Arms and Sheriff Officers.
 It provides a service for the whole of Scotland.
 It has its own disciplinary procedures but often handles complaints from the Sheriff Principal's office.
 Its address is: